rhastie/build-nmos-cpp/README.md

 ### Accessing the Web GUI Interface
 The container publsihes on all available IP addresses using port 8010

-- Browser to http://[Switch or Host IP Address>]:8010 to get to the Web GUIinterface.
+- Browse to http://[Switch or Host IP Address>]:8010 to get to the Web GUI interface.
 - The NMOS Registry is published on the "x-nmos" URL
 - The NMOS Browser Client is published on the "admin" URL